arvind88765/house_price_prediction_2025/README.md

 scikit-learn: Machine learning library for various utilities. pandas, numpy: Data manipulation libraries used to handle and process the data.
 Datasets: The dataset used in this project is publicly available and sourced from Kaggle or other reliable sources.
-If you have any issues or questions, feel free to open an issue or reach out!

-Happy predicting! 🎉

-vbnet
-Copy
-Edit

----

-### Key Sections Explained:

-1. **What is this project?**: Provides a brief overview of what the project does (predicting house prices using Flask and machine learning).
-2. **Requirements**: Lists the software and libraries needed to run the project.
-3. **How to Use**: Step-by-step instructions for cloning the repository, installing dependencies, and running the Flask app.
-4. **How to Run via Command Prompt**: Provides detailed instructions for running the app via the command line.
-5. **Troubleshooting**: Gives users a heads-up on common warnings and how to interpret them.
-6. **Contributing**: Encourages open-source contributions by providing simple guidelines for forking, making changes, and submitting pull requests.
-7. **License and Acknowledgements**: Details the licensing (MIT) and credits to the tools/libr